-This buyer’s guide looks at the highest quality freezers out there, providing you with the knowledge and specifications to make an informed purchase for your extra freezer space.
+This buyer’s guide looks at the highest-quality freezers available, providing the knowledge and specifications to help buyers make an informed purchase.

 - RUNNER-UP: GE Garage Ready 17.3 cu. ft.
 Frost-Free Freezer

-- BEST HIGH-END: Atosa Reach-in Freezer with Half Doors
+- UPGRADE PICK: Atosa Reach-In Freezer With Half Doors

 - BEST MINI FREEZER: Midea 3.5 cu. ft.
 Mini Freezer

 - BEST LARGE-CAPACITY: Arctic Air 30-Inch 25 cu. ft.
 Reach-In Freezer

 - BEST FOR SMALL SPACES: Frigidaire 6.5 cu. ft.
 Upright Freezer

 - BEST ENERGY-EFFICIENT: Whynter Stainless Steel Deep Freezer/Refrigerator